Quantum Computation and Quantum Information Theory Course

 The following list is subject to change.

-I. Introduction to quantum mechanics with applications to teleportation, dense coding
+I. Introduction to quantum mechanics

 Quantum theory is not a prerequisite, and appropriate quantum concepts will be introduced as needed.
 Some prior knowledge will prove helpful, and 33-234 or 33-445 (33-755) are recommended.